Para-alpine skiing

-Paralympic alpine skiing is an adaptation of alpine skiing for athletes with a disability.
+Para-alpine skiing is an adaptation of alpine skiing for athletes with a disability.
 The sport evolved from the efforts of disabled veterans in Germany and Austria during and after the Second World War.
 The sport is governed by the International Paralympic Committee Sports Committee.
 The primary equipment used includes outrigger skis, sit-skis, and mono-skis.
-Para-alpine skiing disciplines include the Downhill, Super-G, Giant slalom, Slalom, Super Combined and Snowboard.
+Para-alpine skiing disciplines include the downhill, super-G, giant slalom, slalom, super combined, and snowboard.

 Para-alpine skiing classification is the classification system for para-alpine skiing designed to ensure fair competition between alpine skiers with different types of disabilities.
 The classifications are grouped into three general disability types: standing, blind and sitting.
 A factoring system was created for para-alpine skiing to allow the three classification groupings to fairly compete against each other in the same race despite different functional skiing levels and medical challenges.

-Alpine skiing was one of the foundation sports at the first Winter Paralympics in 1976 with Slalom and Giant Slalom events being held.
+Alpine skiing was one of the foundation sports at the first Winter Paralympics in 1976 with Slalom and giant slalom events being held.
 Different disciplines were added to the Paralympic programme over time.
 The 2010 Winter Paralympics para-alpine skiing events were held at Whistler Creekside.
-The disciplines at Whistler included Downhill, Super-Combined, Super-G, Slalom and Giant slalom.
+The disciplines at Whistler included downhill, super combined, super-G, slalom and giant slalom.